sfkpmr/AI/readme.md

 ## Requirements:
 Requires Processing v4.
 Requires the Minim ddf library
+Requires Ai For 2d Games
 ## Testing:
 Install Processing v4.
-Install the Minim library through Sketch > Import library > Add library.
+Install the libraries through Sketch > Import library > Add library.
 Then hit run.

+## Testing tips:
+increase the numbers on lines 147 and 148 in Tank for faster moving tanks.
+Remember to increase the max force when increasing max speed to avoid jojo-effects on the tank movement.

 ## Notes:
 Tank 3 works, the others will not due to hardcoded changes in GUI functions, lines 53-65.